K-12 EDUCATION

 States across the nation have seen tremendous increases in chronic absence rates as the COVID-19 pandemic shifted expectations around where and how formal education took place.
 Many schools are now faced with attendance challenges due to varied reasons, such as shifting behaviors and attitudes about the importance of attendance; transportation challenges (such as bus driver shortages); and mental health challenges among students.

-Chronic absenteeism is increasing in Maine.
-Over 1 in 4 students was chronically absent during the 2021-2022 school year.
+Chronic absenteeism is beginning to decline after a rapid rise during the pandemic.
+Over 1 in 4 students was chronically absent during the 2022-2023 school year.

 % of students chronically absent by School Level